jundalisay/spblist/content/en/research/whittaker/aether/chapter-01c.md

 - Controversy ensued.
 - This was kept up by the Cartesians long after the death of Descartes.

-Fermat eventually introduced a new fundamental law, the celebrated Principle of Least Time[21]: "Nature always acts by the shortest course".
+Fermat eventually introduced a new fundamental law, the celebrated Principle of Least Time[21]:

+{{< q a="Fermat" >}}
+"Nature always acts by the shortest course".
+{{< /q >}}

-- From this, he deduced the paths of rays of light and derive the law of reflection since the path of light between a point on the incident ray and a point on the reflected ray is the shortest possible consistent with the condition of meeting the reflecting surfaces.[22]
+From this, he deduced the paths of rays of light and derive the law of reflection since the path of light between a point on the incident ray and a point on the reflected ray is the shortest possible consistent with the condition of meeting the reflecting surfaces.[22]

 In order to obtain the law of refraction, Fermat assumed that “the resistance of the media is different".

 He applied his "method of maxima and minima" to find the path which would be described in the least time from a point of one medium to a point of the other.

 In 1661, he arrived at the solution.[23]

+He writes:

+{{< q a="Fermat" >}}
-He writes: “The result of my work has been the most extraordinary, the most unforeseefter having performed all the equations, multiplications, antitheses, and other operations of my method.
-I have found that my principle gives exactly the same proportion for the refractions which Descartes has established."
+The result of my work has been the most extraordinary, the most unforeseefter having performed all the equations, multiplications, antitheses, and other operations of my method.
+I have found that my principle gives exactly the same proportion for the refractions which Descartes has established.
+{{< /q >}}

 His surprise was all the greater, as he had supposed light to move ignore slowly in dense than in rare media, whereas Descartes had (as will be evident from the demonstration given above) been obliged to make the contrary supposition.